anapsix/dynamicinfradays/user/pages/2016-boston-programme/default.md

 Tim will demonstrate the autopiloting design pattern by applying it to a classic legacy application architecture: MySQL with replication.
 He'll show how replication bootstrapping, automated fail-over, and backups can all be had with a single `docker-compose up`, without complex changes to the application's architecture or custom orchestration by the container framework.

+#### <a name="itstack"></a>_Optimizing Your Container IT Stack_ <span style="font-size: smaller">- [Endre Sara](#endres) & [Enlin Xu](#enlinx)</span>

+Technologies like Kubernetes and Mesos help users to deploy, manage and scale applications on bare metal physical servers, virtualized private datacenters, or across different public cloud service providers.
+With all of the various options of how and where to deploy your containerized application, controlling this complexity is a tough problem.
+How do you assure the performance of applications?
+How do you assure the efficiency of the underlying infrastructure?
+How do you know when to scale your cluster?

+Endre and Enlin will talk about the VMTurbo team's key lessons and insights into the problem of providing real-time, demand-driven control over the entire IT stack, from applications to containers all the way down to the underlying infrastructure.
+They'll describe the application control plane, VMTurbo's approach to solving this problem, and will discuss how this applies to containerized and other environments.

 ### Speakers

 <img src="http://dynamicinfradays.org/events/2016-boston/img/ionel-gog.png" width="113" height="140" style="margin-left:10px; margin-bottom: 5px; float:right; clear: right;">